 Oh, to be gargantuan and to get to wake some people up.

-So, I go right up to Him.
+So, I don’t know why, but I go right up to Him.
 Like we were supposed to meet up or something.
 Like I’d been waiting for Him.
 I ask Him where’s He going.
 He says He’s heading to Zabars, He’s got a real craving for a bagel and lox.
-Tells me that’s His idea of heaven on earth, then He laughs.
+Tells me that’s His idea of heaven on earth.
+Then He laughs.
 He has the greatest laugh you ever heard, I swear to God.
 Kind of makes your heart explode in your chest, like some kind of great, wonderful music or something.

-Anywho, there we are, walking up Broadway — Jesus and me, go figure, right, but it felt so just normal –– and I ask him did He just get into town, and He says yeah, He just got into a body, and the second He got in, and got to New York, all He could think about was getting a Zabars onion bagel with lox and a schmear.
+Anywho, there we are, walking up Broadway — Jesus and me, go figure, right, but it just felt so normal — and I ask him did He just get into town, and He says yeah, and the split second he got into Manhattan, all He could think about was getting a Zabars onion bagel with lox and a schmear.

 Then He says, “As you know, Larry, being human can be very distracting.”

-All of a sudden, He looks like he was worried if He had the bagel and lox, He’d get side-tracked and forget to do something.
+All of a sudden, He looks like he was worried that once He gets the bagel and lox, He’d get side-tracked and forget to do something.

 “Yeah, right,” I say, “obviously.”

 Like I knew.
 What a jerk.
-I was nervous.
+What can I say, I was nervous.
 But He just smiled at me, so sweet, like nothing I could say was gonna be too stupid for Him to deal with.

-So, we get him the bagel and lox, and there He is, glowing, right, and I mean, there’s Jesus Freaking Christ going through the line and telling the guys what He wants and pulling some money out of His robe, and nobody knows it’s Him!
+So, we’re getting him the bagel and lox, and there He is, right — I mean, there’s Jesus Freaking Christ going through the line and telling the guys what He wants and pulling some money out of His robe, and nobody knows it’s Him!

-So, He smiles and He laughs and He goes,“That’s New Yorkers for you.”
+So, He smiles and He laughs and He goes,“I guess that’s just New Yorkers for you.”

-Then, I swear to God, it was hysterical, He goes, “Can you say ‘Miracle,’ Larry?”
-And He sounds exactly like Mr. Rogers.
+Then, I swear to God, it’s hysterical.
+He sounds exactly like Mr. Rogers, and He goes, “Can you say ‘miracle,’ Larry?”

 And I go, “Jesus Christ!
-I mean — You!” and we both totally crack up at that, but I go, “That was terrific!
+I mean — You!”
+And we both totally crack up at that, and I go, “That was terrific!
 You sound exactly like Mr. Rogers, that’s hysterical!”

 I was always seeing pictures of him dying on the cross, so I guess until I met Him, I never figured Him for funny.

-Anyway, but — what was I going to say, oh — no, I know, weird that such a big famous perfect guy like Jesus would want to hang with the likes of me.
+Anyway, what was I going to say… Oh, I know, yeah — weird that such a big famous perfect guy like Jesus would want to hang out with the likes of me, right?
 But for whatever reason, He didn’t seem to mind.

-So, I called home first.
-I figured Ma would want to know that Jesus Christ was coming over.
+So, I call home.
+I figure Ma would want a heads up that Jesus Christ was coming over.

-“Ma, I’m bringing Jesus home for dinner, can we not make a big production number out of this, please!”
+“Ma, I’m bringing Jesus Christ home for dinner.
+Can we not make a big production out of this, please!”

-So, we go to Queens.
-I asked Him couldn’t we fly or something, ‘cause the subway was gonna be murder at rush hour, but He smiles and says He’s all excited ‘cause not only could He get to see even more people, but He always liked trains.
+So, we head for Queens.
+I ask Him couldn’t we fly or something, ‘cause the subway was gonna be murder at rush hour, but He smiles and says He’s all excited ‘cause not only could He get to see even more people, but He always liked trains.

 Which confused the hell out of me.
-‘Cause I thought this was only the second time He’d been back after the whole three day rising from the dead thing you hear about.
-He started explaining something about being inside everyone all the time, and sometimes He comes back, like, more or bigger or something in some people, but they just keep getting killed and it doesn’t seem to stick and all the powers in the universe were getting real frustrated already.
-I’m not saying I exactly really got what He was talking about, but I’m just, you know, some guy.
-I could see He was putting the pressure on Himself to really do it right this time.
+‘Cause I thought this was first time He’d been back after the whole three-day-rising-from-the-dead thing you hear about.
+He started explaining something about being inside everyone all the time, and sometimes He comes back, like, more or bigger or something in some people, but they just keep getting killed and it doesn’t seem to stick and all the powers in the universe are getting totally frustrated already.
+I’m not saying I really got what He was talking about, but I’m just, you know, some guy.

 And He tries not to laugh and He says, “Yes, ma’am, I’m afraid they did.”